Virgin, Flowers head slim field chasing RBS branches

 Despite the interest of Virgin and J.C.
 Flowers, RBS could still face a tough task to clinch a sale by a 2013 deadline, with the list of obvious rival suitors a short one.

-Sweden's Handelsbanken (SHBa.ST), which is expanding rapidly in Britain, declined to say if it was interested in the branches, but has so far focused on organic growth in the UK.
+Sweden's Handelsbanken, which is expanding rapidly in Britain, declined to say if it was interested in the branches, but has so far focused on organic growth in the UK.

 If a credible bidder fails to emerge, RBS could consider a stock market listing or ask EU regulators to extend the deadline for selling the branches.